jekyll/jekyll/docs/_posts/2020-05-25-jekyll-4-1-0-released.markdown

 are:

 * Jekyll now supports rendering excerpts for *pages* in addition to documents and posts.
-* One may now use `:slugified_categories` in their permalink configurations to generate a more apt URL (categories are downcased and non-alphanumeric characters replaced by dashes) for their for posts and documents.
-* When you build a site with the `--profle` switch, Jekyll will now additionally output a small table showing the amount of time taken during various stages of the *build process*.
-* Jekyll's development server now supports certificates based on Elliptic-curve cryptography.
 * The `where_exp` filter got enhanced.
 Earlier, one could just use either `and` or `or` once per expression.
 Now, one may use those binary operators multiple times in the filter's expression.
 * Jekyll has a new set of filters based on *its flavor* of the `where` and `where_exp` filters.
 Named `find` and